 Kolmogorov~\cite{KolmogorovTallinn,KolmogorovAbstract} defined for each string the notion of structure function dividing a shortest program for a string in two parts -- one part accounting for useful regularities and another accounting for the remaining information presented in the string -- in such a way that this two-part description is as small as the shortest one-part description.
-He represented the regularities in the string, by finite sets.
+He represented the regularities in the string by finite sets.
 Later, Koppel~\cite{koppel87,koppel88,koppel91} expressed regularities as monotone computable functions and called the minimal complexity of the function defining a shortest two-part code {\it sophistication}.
-Following Koppel's work, Li and Vitanyi~\cite[p.
+Following Koppel's work, Li and Vit\'anyi~\cite[p.
 100]{livi} and independently Antunes and Fortnow~\cite{soph} revisited the notion of sophistication considering computable functions (that are not necessarily monotone).
-It was observed that there are strings with near maximum sophistication, and such strings encode the halting problem for smaller programs (see e.x.~\cite{soph}).
-Furthermore, in~\cite{soph} the authors introduced the notion of coarse sophistication, and showed that it is roughly equivalent to a variation of computational depth based on the Busy Beaver function.
-In Section~\ref{sec:overview} we present a more detailed overview of the literature on these sophistication measures.
+It was observed that there are strings with near maximum sophistication, and such strings encode the halting problem for smaller programs.
+Furthermore, in~\cite{soph} coarse sophistication was introduced, and it was shown that it is roughly equivalent to a variation of logical depth based on the Busy Beaver function.
+In Section~\ref{sec:overview}, we present a more detailed overview of the literature on these measures of sophistication.